2bt/fakesid-old/app/src/main/assets/help.md

 You can mute and unmute voices by pressing the relevant buttons in the table header.

-Add and remove rows to the song table by respectively pressing `+` and `-`.
+Add and remove rows to the song table by respectively pressing `+` and `-` below the table.
-The leftmost column of the table holds indices of the respective table row.

-You can set the position at which new rules are inserted and current rows are deleted by selecting the relevant row index.
+You can set the position at which rows are inserted and deleted by selecting the relevant row index on the left.
 This will also set the player position, which is indicated with by highlighted row.

 Assign a reference to a table cell by touching it.
-This will open up the track select screen with all available track references from `00` to `BK`.
+This will open up the track select screen with all 252 available track references from `00` to `BK`.
 Non-empty tracks are highlighted.
-Choose the reference you wish to assign, or touch Clear to clear the table cell.
+Choose the reference you wish to assign, or touch *Clear* to clear the table cell.

 The three buttons at the bottom are visible in all views.
 The first button toggles looping.
-Looping will cause the player to repeat the current song row indefinitely.
+Looping causes the player to repeat the current song row indefinitely.
 The second button stops playback and resets the player position.
 The third button toggles playback.